Adab (city): Archaeology

 Excavations were conducted there on behalf of the University of Chicago and led by Edgar James Banks for a total of six months beginning on Christmas Day of 1903 until May 25, 1904.
 Work resumed on September 19, 1904 but was stopped after 8 1/2 days by the Ottoman authorities.
 Excavation resumed on March 13, 1905 under the direction of Victor S. Persons and continued until the end of June, 1905.
 During the excavation of a city gate thousands of sling balls (some stone, most of baked clay), some flattened, were found which the excavator interpreted as the result of a battle.
 While Banks was better trained than the earlier generation of antiquarians and treasure hunters and used more modern archaeological methods the excavations suffered seriously from having never been properly published.
 The Banks expedition to Bismaya was well documented by the standards of the time and many objects photographed though no final report was ever produced due to personal disputes.
 In 2012, the Oriental Institute re-examined the records and objects returned to the institute by Banks and produced a "re-excavation" report.
-One issue is that Banks and Persons purchase objects from Adab locally while there and it is uncertain which object held at the museum were excavated vs being bought.
+One issue is that Banks and Persons purchased objects from Adab locally while there and it is uncertain which object held at the museum were excavated vs being bought.